 Eggs in the mixed indigenous forests seem to have been more affected by the weather and parasitoids than those of the indigenous forest, and the infection rate was also significantly different (P = 0.0025 < 0.05) between the mixed indigenous and the indigenous forests.
 The differences could be attributed to the presence of other insects in the indigenous forest which can efficiently control the population dynamics of the A. panda parasitoid P. telenomis.
 Those insects which regulate egg parasitoids seemed to be less efficient in the mixed indigenous forest compared to the indigenous forest.
-It also seemed that the time taken by P. telenomis to oviposit in different broods of A. total panda eggs varied considerably.
-Nevertheless, further investigation will be required to know more about the life cycle and the mode of oviposition of this total A. total A panda parasitoid.
+It also seemed that the time taken by P. telenomis to oviposit in different broods of A. panda eggs varied considerably.
+Nevertheless, further investigation will be required to know more about the life cycle and the mode of oviposition of this A. panda parasitoid.
 Eggs seem to face many challenges in the mixed indigenous forest and this explains why egg survival was highly variable between the indigenous and the mixed indigenous forests.
-This finding concurs well with Jolly total A (1979) who reported that total A total A
+This finding concurs well with Jolly et al. (1979) who reported that T. gowaeyi and P. telenomis are both egg parasitoids of Anaphe species.